huzaifa-vartana/final-project-roomy/README.md

 Project Overview -

 Problem :
-Young immigrants coming to the US for studies face a unique challenge: finding compatible roommates.
+Young students coming to the US for studies face a unique challenge: finding compatible roommates.
 Existing platforms focus on renting entire apartments, making it difficult to connect with potential roommates

 Roomy’s solution :
 Effortless Roommate Matching.
 Forget endless scrolling and awkward meetups.
 Roomy connects you with compatible roommates who already have a place, making finding a perfect living situation a breeze......can you add this to read me ?